IBM/augment-visual-recognition-detection-of-low-resolution-human-faces/README.md

 ### 3.3 Create Object Storage service instance

-If you do not have an Cloud Object Storage instance in you dashboard - [Create an Object Storage instance](https://console.bluemix.net/catalog/services/cloud-object-storage).
+If you do not have an Cloud Object Storage instance in you dashboard - [Create an Object Storage instance](https://console.bluemix.net/catalog/services/cloud-object-storage) in your IBM Cloud.

 ### 3.4 Create a notebook on Watson Studio